stephenh/ts-proto/README.markdown

   * A single repeated field (i.e. `repeated Foo foos = 1`) _where the output order is the same as the input `ids` order_, or
   * A map of the input to an output (i.e. `map<string, Entity> entities = 1;`)

-Then ts-proto will synthesis a "non-batch" version of `<OperationName>` for the client, i.e. `client.Get<OperationName>` that takes a single id and returns a single result.
+When ts-proto recognizes methods of this pattern, it will automatically create a "non-batch" version of `<OperationName>` for the client, i.e. `client.Get<OperationName>` that takes a single id and returns a single result.

+This provides the client code with the illusion that it can make individual `Get<OperationName>` calls (which is generally preferrable/easier when implementing the client's business logic), but the actual implementation that ts-proto provides will end up making `Batch<OperationName>` calls to the backend service.

-You should generally also enable the `useContext=true` build-time parameter, which will give all client methods a Go-style `ctx` parameter with a `getDataLoaders` method to provide the clients a "per-request" scope of [DataLoaders](https://github.com/graphql/dataloader) to provide the batch detection/flushing behavior.
+You also need to enable the `useContext=true` build-time parameter, which gives all client methods a Go-style `ctx` parameter, with a `getDataLoaders` method that is how callers can given ts-proto access to request-scoped [DataLoaders](https://github.com/graphql/dataloader), which provide the fundamental auto-batch detection/flushing behavior.

 See the `batching.proto` file and related tests for examples/more details.

-But the net effect is that ts-proto can provide SQL-/ORM-style N+1 prevention for GRPC clients calls, which can be critical especially in high-volume / highly-parallel implementations like GraphQL servers calling backend GRPC services.
+But the net effect is that ts-proto can provide SQL-/ORM-style N+1 prevention for clients calls, which can be critical especially in high-volume / highly-parallel implementations like GraphQL front-end gateways calling backend micro-services.

 Usage
 =====